aruneliyapra/TackleSupplyExams/README.md

 	password.You can log into this acount and commit changes. please don't destroy this lives at stake here!!!

+#for git users
 ⁠⁠first
-		create a github account
+create a github accountfork the repository
-		fork the repository
 "A button will be there to fork" cd to a convinient directory

 #try to use ubuntu
 from your account